ILLIAC IV: Processor details

 Each CU had about 30 to 40,000 gates.
 The CU had sixteen 64-bit registers and a separate sixty-four slot 64-bit "scratchpad", LDB.
 There were four accumulators, AC0 through AC3, a program counter ILR, and various control registers.
-The system had a short instruction pipeline and implemented instruction look ahead.
+The system had a short instruction pipeline and implemented instruction look-ahead.

 The PEs had about 12,000 gates.
 It included four 64-bit registers, using an accumulator A, an operand buffer B and a secondary scratchpad S. The fourth, R, was used to broadcast or receive data from the other PEs.
-The PEs used a carry-lookahead adder, a leading-one detector for boolean operations, and a barrel shifter.
+The PEs used a carry-lookahead adder, a leading-one detector for Boolean operations, and a barrel shifter.
 64-bit additions took about 200 ns and multiplications about 400 ns.
-The PE's were connected to a private memory bank, the PEM, which held 2,048 64-bit words.
-Access time was on the order of 250 ns The PEs used a load/store architecture.
+The PEs were connected to a private memory bank, the PEM, which held 2,048 64-bit words.
+Access time was on the order of 250 ns The PEs used a load–store architecture.

-The instruction set (ISA) contained two separate sets of instructions, one for the CU (or a unit within it, ADVAST) and another for the PEs.
-Instructions for the PEs were not decoded, and instead sent directly to the FINST register to be sent to the PEs to process.
+The instruction set architecture (ISA) contained two separate sets of instructions, one for the CU (or a unit within it, ADVAST) and another for the PEs.
+Instructions for the PEs were not decoded, and instead sent directly to the FINST register to be broadcast to the PEs to process.
 The ADVAST instructions were decoded and entered the CU's processing pipeline.